Land mine: Chemical and nuclear

-For a few decades during the Cold War, the U.S. developed atomic demolition munitions, often referred to as nuclear land mines.
+For a few decades during the Cold War, the US developed atomic demolition munitions, often referred to as nuclear land mines.
 These were portable nuclear bombs that could be placed by hand, and could be detonated remotely or with a timer.
 Some of these were deployed in Europe.
 Governments in West Germany, Turkey and Greece wanted to have nuclear minefields as a defense against attack from the Warsaw Pact.
 However, such weapons were politically and tactically infeasible, and by 1989 the last of these munitions was retired.
 The British also had a project, codenamed Blue Peacock, to develop nuclear mines to be buried in Germany; the project was cancelled in 1958.

 Characteristics and function

 A conventional land mine consists of a casing that is mostly filled with the main charge.
 It has a firing mechanism such as a pressure plate; this triggers a detonator or igniter, which in turn sets off a booster charge.
 There may be additional firing mechanisms in anti-handling devices.